Field course in Sri Lanka on Cross-disciplinary Health Research

 |On-site (Anuradhapura, Sri Lanka)||19 July - 7 August 2020|

 Credit points: 7.5 ECTS

 This course is aimed at postgraduate/master level students with an interest in some aspects of human health.
-This includes relevant academic background, in e.g. veterinary medicine, environmental health/geography, humanistic aspects of health, epidemiology, medicine, anthropology, public health, engineering and biology.
+This includes relevant academic background, in e.g. veterinary medicine, environmental health/geography, humanistic aspects of health, epidemiology, medicine, anthropology, public health, engineering and biology (note limited to these).

 You must have a basic knowledge of research methodology and be able to read and write English at a scientific level.

-After the application deadline the admissions committee will go through all the applications and select the course participants, based on an assessment of who will profit the most from the course.
-Priority will be given to applicants with experience from working in the field.
+After the application deadline the admissions committee will go through all the applications and select the course participants, based on an assessment of who qualifies and who will profit the most from the course.

 We strongly encourage all applicants to put energy and care into the statement of motivation-section of the online application, as this is the main selection criteria.

 The course is inter-disciplinary, applying different learning activities including lectures, field visits, independent group work, report writing, group presentations and self-reflection.

 You will be divided into groups of 5-7 members.
 Each group focuses on one specific health topic and will pursue insights into this area of health research through lectures, field visits, small scale data collection, group work, oral presentations, debates with health professionals, group discussions, report writing, and self- and group-reflection.

 One month before the course starts, supervisors will contact the groups and propose possible research topics.
 The groups will do a mini-review of the literature, decide on a focus within the broader topic and develop objectives and a rough plan for how the group will approach the topic during the field work in Sri Lanka.
 This has to be sent to Sri Lankan supervisors two weeks prior to the start of the course.